pikepdf/pikepdf/docs/topics/streams.rst

   A group of images, text and drawing commands that can be rendered elsewhere in a PDF as a group.
 This is often used when a group of objects are needed at different scales or multiple pages.
 In HTML this is like an ``<svg>``.
+  It is not a fillable PDF form (although a fillable PDF form could involve Form XObjects).

 Reading stream objects
 ----------------------